openUC2/UC2-GIT/Readme.md

 # 3D Printing

-All the CAD-Parts can be printed using an off-the-shef 3D printer (or 3D printing service).
+All the CAD-Parts can be printed using an off-the-shelf 3D printer (or 3D printing service).
 Currently we use majorly PLA and ABS coming from an ULTIMAKER 2+/3 (Netherlands), Be3D DeeGreen (Czech Republic) and Prusa i3 Mk3.

 Each Application (e.g. Incubator Microscope) has a specific sub-folder in the [CAD](./CAD)-section where all necessary ```.stl``` files are lying ready for printing.